ObolNetwork/charon/docs/dkg.md

   - If the participant connects a wallet that is not in the participant list, the button disables, as there is nothing to do
   - If the participant connects a wallet that is in the participant list, they get prompted to input the ENR of their charon node.
   - If the ENR field is populated and validated the participant can now see a "Confirm Cluster Configuration" button.
 This button triggers one/two signatures.
-    - The participant signs the `config_hash`, to prove they are consensting to this exact configuration.
+    - The participant signs the `config_hash`, to prove they are consenting to this exact configuration.
     - The participant signs their charon node's ENR, to authenticate and authorise that specific charon node to participate on their behalf in the distributed validator cluster.
   - These/this signature is sent to the data availability layer, where it verifies the signatures are correct for the given participants ethereum address.
 If the signatures pass validation, the signature of the config_hash and the ENR + signature get saved to the cluster definition object.
 - All participants in the list must sign the config_hash and submit a signed ENR before a DKG ceremony can begin.
 The outstanding signatures can be easily displayed on the status page.